Amarini Villatoro

-Marvin Amarini Villatoro de León (born May 6, 1985) is a Guatemalan professional football coach.
-He is the current manager of Liga Guate club Xelajú.
+Marvin Amarini Villatoro de León (born May 6, 1985) is a Guatemalan professional football manager who is current manager of Cartaginés.

-Coaching career
+Managerial career

 In 2006, Villatoro joined the coaching staff at Costa Rican club Pérez Zeledón.
 In 2008, Villatoro achieved promotion to the Guatemalan Segunda División de Ascenso with Los Potros del Tecnológico.
 In 2009, Villatoro was appointed manager of Sayaxché, helping to the club gain promotion to the Primera División de Ascenso during his time at the club.
 Following his time at Sayaxché, Villatoro managed Cobán Imperial, Deportivo Carchá and Deportivo Jocotán.
 In May 2016, Villatoro was appointed manager at Guastatoya.
 In 2018, Guastatoya won their first Liga Nacional de Fútbol de Guatemala, with Villatoro becoming the youngest ever coach to do so.

 In March 2019, Villatoro was appointed manager of Guatemala.
 In 2021, he was sacked after Guatemala failed to qualify for both the 2022 FIFA World Cup and the 2021 CONCACAF Gold Cup.